kexiZeroing/kexiZeroing.github.io/src/blog/rendering-performance.md

 ### Render blocking JavaScript and CSS
 Generally speaking, when loading resources into web pages, there are three possible blocking states: Non-blocking, Render blocking, and Parser blocking.

-- `<link rel=stylesheet href=app.css>`: This will block the rendering of subsequent content, but not its parsing.
-The browser is free to continue parsing the HTML and building out the DOM, but cannot display any of it until `app.css` is fully fetched and parsed.
-Stylesheets are render blocking.
-- `<script src=app.js></script>`: This will block parsing (and therefore also rendering) of subsequent content.
-The browser may not parse or construct any DOM until `app.js` is fully fetched and parsed.
-Scripts are parser blocking.
-The presence of any of `async`, `defer` or `type=module` attributes on a `<script>` will cause it to be non-blocking.
-Therefore, `<script>`s can occupy either extreme: non-blocking, the fastest option; or parser blocking, the slowest option.`

-Browsers will not run any synchronous JS if any CSS is still in flight.
-This is because the JS could read/write from/to the CSSOM, so the browser will build the CSSOM first.
-Statistically, this isn’t behaviour you actually need or want very often, so placing JS after CSS often leads to main thread inefficiencies that you could probably circumvent.
+- Stylesheets block rendering but not parsing.
+It needs styles to correctly render the content.
+- Classic scripts block parsing (and therefore also rendering).
+The browser stops parsing the HTML entirely until the script is downloaded, parsed, and executed.
+- Adding `async`, `defer` or `type=module` attributes allows HTML parsing and initial rendering to begin earlier than a classic script.
+But only `defer` and `type="module"` guarantee they won’t interfere with rendering.

+For script tags, **`<script async>`** downloads the file during HTML parsing and will pause the HTML parser to execute it when it has finished downloading.
+Async scripts are executed as soon as the script is loaded, so it doesn't guarantee the order of execution. **`<script defer>`** downloads the file during HTML parsing and will only execute it after the parser has completed.
+The good thing about defer is that you can guarantee the order of the script execution. *When you have both async and defer, `async` takes precedence and the script will be async.*

 If you know that a particular resource should be prioritized, use `<link rel="preload">` to fetch it sooner.
 By preloading a certain resource, you are telling the browser that you would like to fetch it sooner than the browser would discover it because you are certain that it is important for the current page. **Preloading is best suited for resources typically discovered late by the browser**.
 The browser caches preloaded resources so they are available immediately when needed.
 It doesn't execute the scripts or apply the stylesheets.
 Supplying the `as` attribute helps the browser set the priority of the prefetched resource according to its type and determine whether the resource already exists in the cache.